open5e/open5e/source/equipment/magic-items/ring-of-x-ray-vision.rst

 While wearing this ring, you can use an action to speak its command word.
 When you do so, you can see into and through solid matter for 1 minute.
 This vision has a radius of 30 feet.
-To you, solid objects within that radius appear transparent and don’t prevent light from passing through them.
+To you, solid objects within that radius appear transparent and don't prevent light from passing through them.
 The vision can penetrate 1 foot of stone, 1 inch of common metal, or up to 3 feet of wood or dirt.
 Thicker substances block the vision, as does a thin sheet of lead.